 When you add a building scene layer with an overview layer, the overview is shown by default.
 You can switch between the overview and the full model.
 If no overview is defined, the full model is shown without the ability to switch between the two.

 A 3D building model can have created and demolished phases.
 When a building scene layer is added to ArcGIS Pro or Scene Viewer for the first time, created phases are only shown to avoid clashes with elements that have already been demolished.
 If you want to review different phases of a building, use the building filter to turn specific created and demolished phases on or off.

 You can add building scene layers to global and local scenes in ArcGIS Pro.

 A 3D building is one entity and unique; therefore, you cannot use or move category layers of other buildings to it.
 All layers belonging to a building scene layer are in the table of contents to visualize this characteristic of a building.
 For example, you cannot move the windows into the mechanical discipline or delete the wall layer from a building scene layer.
 You can rename a building scene layer in the table of contents.

-When selecting the building scene layer or any of its sublayers, you will see the Manage contextual tab for the building scene layer as well as for the sublayers.
-For any category layer, you will also see the Appearance and Data tabs.
+When selecting the building scene layer or any of its sublayers, you see the Manage contextual tab for the building scene layer as well as for the sublayers.
+For any category layer, you also see the Appearance and Data tabs.
 For example, if you select windows in the architectural discipline layer, you see the Appearance tab, so you can change the symbology.